Kentucky Court Records

 Yes.
 Kentucky background checks provide a general overview of an individual's criminal history, including records of arrests, charges, convictions, and incarcerations.
 Unless a record is expunged, it may appear on these checks.
 An exception to the rule is information that the laws of the state interpret as confidential.
 Juvenile records belong to this category and are therefore not visible in criminal history checks.
 However, juvenile offenses that are equivalent to adult criminal cases or involve a DUI may still appear on a criminal background check.

-Who Can See Sealed Criminal Records in Kentucky?
+Who may See Sealed Criminal Records in Kentucky?

 Sealed criminal records are available only to persons with a direct stake, such as the persons listed in the record and their attorneys on the case.
-Also, court authorities and law enforcement agencies can see sealed criminal records.
-Additionally, most government agencies can access sealed criminal records upon a written request, provided there is an alignment with the state’s laws.
+Additionally, court authorities and law enforcement agencies may have access to sealed criminal records.
+Additionally, most government agencies may access sealed criminal records upon written request, provided the request aligns with the state’s laws.

 How To Get Sealed Records In Kentucky